koliseoapi/help/content/events/pricing.md

 In addition to our flexible pricing plans, we apply a transparent ticket processing fee for paid events.
 This ensures the continued development and maintenance of our platform while keeping costs fair and predictable for event organizers.

-Koliseo charges a fixed service fee of **4% of the ticket price** (in addition to the Stripe fee) for paid tickets.
+Koliseo charges a fixed service fee of **4% of the ticket price** (in addition to the Stripe fee) for paid tickets, with a maximum of €25 / $25 for the entire ticket purchase.
 Free tickets are exempt from this fee.

+For example, if you sell a ticket for $100, the service fee would be $4 (in addition to the Stripe fee, which is typically around 2.9% + $0.30 per transaction).
+If a single ticket purchase acquires 10 tickets, the service fee would be capped at $25.